datalayer/clouder/README.md

 > Create, manage and share Kubernetes clusters.

-Clouder is a JupyterLab extension to interact with cloud services.

-Devops can manage SSH Keys, virtual machines and Kubernetes clusters.
+Clouder is a CLI and JupyterLab extension to interact with cloud services.
+Devops can manage Kubernetes clusters, SSH Keys, virtual machines, S3 buckets on multiple clouds in a seamless way.
+Clouder provides advanced collaboration and cost optimisation features:

-OVHcloud is supported for now.
-More cloud support is planned in subsequent Datalayer releases.

-Clouder aims to:

 - Create and monitor Kubernetes clusters.
 - Manage Helm deployments.